circleci/circleci-docs/jekyll/_cci2/circleci-images.md

 All convenience images have been extended with additional tools.

-The following packages are installed via `apt-get` on every image:
+The following packages are installed via `apt-get` on every image.

 - [bzip2](https://packages.debian.org/stretch/bzip2)
 - [ca-certificates](https://packages.debian.org/stretch/ca-certificates)